 It’s hard to believe that the mp3 format came into existence only in 1991!
 An acronym for MPEG Audio Layer III, it is a standard for audio compression that makes any music files smaller with little or no loss of sound quality, hardly troubling the hard disk, while provides the best quality sound available.
 But it isn’t widely known that during modification tests, the project almost died!
 The encoding did not work properly and just two days before submission of the first version of the MP3 codec, a major compiler error was discovered.
 Just imagine for a second if the developers, Dieter Seitzer and Karlheinz Brandenburg, had given up then…

-Some decade and a half ago, humans had to sit in front the huge white monitors, waiting for the web pages to open – meanwhile the grass grew a fair few inches outside in their gardens.
+Some decade and a half ago, humans had to sit in front the huge white monitors, waiting for the web pages to open – meanwhile, the grass grew a fair few inches outside in their gardens.
 But broadband changed that completely.
-The affects of this sudden increase in speed was on a much larger scale then could be imagined.
-Time saving is just one aspect- huge amounts of data transmission, video and audio streaming, remaining connected 24/7, internet gaming, music, movies… the list just won’t end!
+The effects of this sudden increase in speed were on a much larger scale then could be imagined.
+Time saving is just one aspect- huge amounts of data transmission, video, and audio streaming, remaining connected 24/7, internet gaming, music, movies… the list just won’t end!
 To end on a shocking note, the world’s fastest broadband connection gives a staggering 40 gigabytes per second – that’s downloading a full high-definition DVD in just two seconds.

 Cell Phones were always important, but the supplementary feature of a camera added a whole new dimension to their already wide variety of use.
 It opened up a limitless opportunity of fun, frolic, and entertainment and made the life all the more enjoyable.
 The first commercial camera phone complete with infrastructure was the J-SH04, made by Sharp Corporation and was launched in the market in early 2001.
 Since then there has been no looking back- an endless array of moments have been preserved, and a number of pranks have been played courtesy this device and a few creative minds.

 Its significance can be assessed from the fact that over 2.4billion SMS are delivered across the planet each day and it is now the most widely used data application around the world.
-The initial idea was just to transfer small amount of data over the airwaves.
-But the whole idea was set to be doomed had it not been for the ingenious integration with cell phone.
-Cost affective, astute, and time saving, SMS’s are not an integral part of our daily routine.
+The initial idea was just to transfer a small amount of data over the airwaves.
+But the whole idea was set to be doomed had it not been for the ingenious integration with a cell phone.
+Cost effective, astute, and time-saving, SMS’s are not an integral part of our daily routine.